P&O AURORA - CARIBBEAN & AMERICA DISCOVERY

 BONUS CREDIT^ Cruise 55 nights with Aurora by P&O International from Southampton return!

 ms Europa 2 Cruise - RIO DE JANEIRO TO TENERIFE - February 2020

 This is a truly unforgettable experience to look forward to: drumming rhythms, dancers full of spirit and an enormous street festival await you in Salvador and Recife.
 Travel to the Brazilian carnival with the EUROPA 2 and continue on to the sun-drenched islands of Cape Verde and the Canary Islands.

-QUEEN MARY 2 - WESTBOUND TRANSATLANTIC
+QUEEN VICTORIA - EASTBOUND TRANSATLANTIC

 A Transatlantic crossing is one of the world's great line voyages - nostalgia and relaxation are the two keys to these popular cruises.